YasinEhsan/developer-drills/trees/README.md

 - whenever hear subtree err to **postorder** nlr bc. you need left and right first (80%)
 - all DFS traversals are bottom-up recursion
 - for graphs/tree questions bring up bfs dfs and costs for each + bottom-up vs top-down
+- BST > Hashing
+  + inOrder() traversal BST keys are sorted
+  + BST is customized where hash the library does the hashing
+  + insert delete search log(n) always for self-balancing BST hash is O(1) average time

 ## Questions
 1. For dfs traversals does left/right right/left matter? esp w pre/post-order?